michelp/randio/README.md

 When the module imported, there is a couple of second delay while radio signals are sampled to provide a random number generator seed.
 By default randio takes 1024 samples from 32 randomly chosen frequencies between 64Mhz and 1100Mhz.
+The number of samples, frequencies, and frequency range can all be adjusted with arguments to the Randio class constructor.
+See the source code for details.

 A randio object works like any other python Random subclass: